jgruber/f5-appsvcs-demo/static/ISC_API_Gateway.md

 ---
 **What Just Happened?**

-The example input was specified as par to the schema.
-The OpenAPI user interface uses your browser XHR (XMLHttpRequest) client to issue a request to our API endpoint.
+The example input from the schema definition was submitted to the API endpoint.
+The OpenAPI user interface uses your browser XHR (XMLHttpRequest) client to issue requests to defined API endpoints.

 If you scroll down the page you will see the *Responses* section.
-That's a live response to your API request.
+That's a live response to your browser's API request.

-The section gives you curl syntax to duplicate your request as well.
+The section also gives you curl syntax to duplicate the request from a command line script.

 ![POST response to /users](./assets/images/f5-apps-openapi-app-user-post-response.png)